tkobayashi-newsela/python_challenge/README.md

 ## Installation

-To run this project it's necessary to have `Docker` and `Docker Compose` installed.
+To run this project, it's necessary to have `Docker` and `Docker Compose` installed.

 To install the dependencies, it's highly recommended to use python virtual env.